David Attenborough: Environmentalist advocacy

-In 2020, Attenborough narrated the documentary film David Attenborough: A Life on Our Planet.
+In 2020 Attenborough narrated the documentary film David Attenborough: A Life on Our Planet.
 The film acts as Attenborough's witness statement, reflecting on his career as a naturalist and his hopes for the future.
 It was released on Netflix on 4 October 2020.
 Further work for Netflix includes the documentary titled Breaking Boundaries: The Science of Our Planet, released on 4 June 2021.
-In October 2020, Attenborough began filming in Cambridge for The Green Planet.
-In 2021, Attenborough narrated A Perfect Planet, a five-part earth science series for BBC One.
+In October 2020 Attenborough began filming in Cambridge for The Green Planet.
+In 2021 he narrated A Perfect Planet, a five-part earth science series for BBC One.

-Attenborough was a key figure in the build-up to the 2021 United Nations Climate Change Conference (COP26), and gave a speech at the opening ceremony.
-In his speech he stated that humans were "the greatest problem solvers to have ever existed on Earth" and spoke of his optimism for the future, finishing by saying "In my lifetime I've witnessed a terrible decline.
+Attenborough was a key figure in the build-up to the 2021 United Nations Climate Change Conference (COP26) and gave a speech at the opening ceremony.
+In it he stated that humans were "the greatest problem solvers to have ever existed on Earth" and spoke of his optimism for the future, finishing by saying "In my lifetime I've witnessed a terrible decline.
 In yours, you could and should witness a wonderful recovery."

-In 2022, the United Nations Environment Programme recognised Attenborough as a Champion of the Earth "for his dedication to research, documentation, and advocacy for the protection of nature and its restoration".
+In 2022 the United Nations Environment Programme recognised Attenborough as a Champion of the Earth "for his dedication to research, documentation, and advocacy for the protection of nature and its restoration".

 Views and advocacy

 Environment

 Attenborough's programmes have often included references to the impact of human society on the natural world.
 The last episode of The Living Planet, for example, focuses almost entirely on humans' destruction of the environment and ways that it could be stopped or reversed.
 Despite this, he has been criticised for not giving enough prominence to environmental messages.
 In 2018 while promoting Dynasties, he said that repeated messages on threats to wildlife in programming could be a "turn-off" to viewers.

 Some environmentalists feel that programmes like Attenborough's give a false picture of idyllic wilderness and do not do enough to acknowledge that such areas are increasingly encroached upon by humans.
 However, the increased urgency of environmental messaging in films such as Extinction: The Facts, which depicts the continuing sixth mass extinction, Climate Change – The Facts and A Life on Our Planet from 2019 and 2020 received praise.
 In Seven Worlds, One Planet, Attenborough discusses the devastating impact that deforestation is having on the planet and the species.

-In 2005 and 2006, Attenborough backed a BirdLife International project to stop the killing of albatross by longline fishing boats.
+In 2005 and 2006 Attenborough backed a BirdLife International project to stop the killing of albatross by longline fishing boats.
 He gave support to WWF's campaign to have 220,000 square kilometres of Borneo's rainforest designated a protected area.
 He serves as a vice-president of The Conservation Volunteers, vice-president of Fauna and Flora International, president of Butterfly Conservation and president emeritus of Leicestershire and Rutland Wildlife Trust.